dotnet/AspNetCore.Docs/aspnetcore/grpc/diagnostics.md

 ### gRPC client events

 The .NET gRPC client uses `HttpClient` to make gRPC calls.
-Although `HttpClient` writes diagnostic events, the .NET gRPC client provides a custom diagnostic source, activity and events so that complete information about a gRPC call is reported.
+Although `HttpClient` writes diagnostic events, the .NET gRPC client provides a custom diagnostic source, activity and events so that complete information about a gRPC call can be collected.

 * Diagnostic source name is `Grpc.Net.Client`.
 * Activity name is `Grpc.Net.Client.GrpcOut`.